org-arl/fjage/gateways/Gateways.md

 - `action: send` : parse and process the messsage as per the Gateway logic.
 - `action: shutdown` : close and stop the Gateway

+All gateway agents should use names prefixed with `gateway-`.

 ### `Gateway()` :: String hostname, Int port, (String settings) -> Gateway

 - Creates a gateway connecting to a specified master container specified by the arguments.